NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/how-to-add-new-ops.md

 *You may find it helpful to read the [architecture](project:./architecture.md) documentation*
     *before you start reading this guide.*

-Adding new operators to Tripy typically involves making changes in the frontend as well as in the `FlatIR`.
+Adding new operators to TriPy typically involves making changes in the frontend as well as in the `FlatIR`.
 In some cases, the frontend operator can be expressed in terms of existing `FlatIR` operators, in which case you only need to make changes in the frontend.

-Let's take a look at an example of how you might add an `Iota` operator to Tripy.
+Let's take a look at an example of how you might add an `Iota` operator to TriPy.
-So that it doesn't clash with Tripy's actual `Iota` implementation, we'll call it `Theta` instead.
+So that it doesn't clash with TriPy's actual `Iota` implementation, we'll call it `Theta` instead.

 ```{contents} Table of Contents